10 Best Things To Do in Naples

 3. Enter the Naples Cathedral

 The Metropolitan Cathedral of Santa Maria Assunta or San Gennaro is the most important religious building in Naples.
-This magnificent cathedral was built in 1314 on the site of an earlier temple dedicated to the god Apollo, and features a mixture of Gothic, Baroque and Neo-Gothic styles.
+This magnificent cathedral was built in 1314 on the site of an earlier temple dedicated to the god Apollo, and presents a mixture of Gothic, Baroque and Neo-Gothic styles.

 Its interior houses works of great value, such as the oldest baptistery in the West and the unforgettable 'Treasure Chapel', which houses more than 50 silver figures, including the patron saint of Naples, San Gennaro, with his blood.

-Opening hours: Monday to Sunday from 8.00 am to 12.30 pm and from 4.30 pm to 7.00 pm, with free admission.
+• Opening hours: Monday to Sunday from 8.00 am to 12.30 pm and from 4.30 pm to 7.00 pm, with free admission.

 Book a guided tour of the Veiled Christ in Naples